 Basics of Chemical Fertilizers

 Chemical fertilizers or inorganic fertilizers are manmade soil enhancers used to raise the level of nutrients found in soil.
-The natural nutrients found in the soil essential to plant growth, such as nitrogen, phosphorus and potassium, are manufactured synthetically from inorganic material and applied to soil in the form of chemical fertilizers.
+Natural nutrients found in the soil are essential for plant growth and include nitrogen, phosphorus, and potassium.
+These nutrients are manufactured synthetically from inorganic material and applied to soil in the form of chemical fertilizers to supplement what's available in your soil.
 Although chemical fertilizers improve the growth of plants and increase the yields of fruits and vegetables in a relatively short period of time, there are certain disadvantages of using chemical fertilizers as opposed to organic fertilizers derived from natural sources.

 Ground Water Pollution

 Using chemical fertilizers regularly causes the pollution of groundwater sources, also called leaching.
 Chemical fertilizers that are highly soluble get absorbed by the ground more rapidly than they are absorbed by the intended plants.
 Plants can absorb only a given level of nutrition at a time, leaving the rest of the fertilizer to leach.

 Leaching is not only hazardous to groundwater sources but also to the health of the subsoil where these chemicals react with clay to create hard layers of soil known as hardpan.
 As a result of chemical fertilizer use, the health of soil and water is jeopardized, not to mention the waste of money and nutrient-deficient plants.

 Having lots of acids in the soil, such as hydrochloric and sulfuric acids, creates a damaging effect on soil referred to as soil friability.
 The different acids in the soil dissolve the soil crumbs, which help to hold together the rock particles.
 Soil crumbs result from the combination of humus, or decomposed natural material such as dead leaves, with clay.